Hard Rock Hotel & Casino Atlantic City: Labor disputes

-On October 10, 2016, Trump Taj Mahal Hotel and Casino was shut down amidst chaos of casino workers on strike, though Hard Rock Cafe remained open.
+On October 10, 2016, the Trump Taj Mahal Hotel and Casino was shut down amidst chaos of casino workers on strike, though Hard Rock Cafe remained open.

 Hard Rock: 2018–present

 On March 1, 2017, Hard Rock International announced its purchase of the Trump Taj Mahal property, and officially reopened as the Hard Rock Hotel and Casino Atlantic City, on June 27, 2018.

 In November 2018, the Hard Rock announced a plan to launch both online and retail sportsbooks in 2019.

 In January 2019, the Hard Rock launched its online sportsbook, making it the 10th sportsbook app in New Jersey.

 In January 2020, Scores Nightclub officially closed down.
 One month later, in February 2020, Robert's Steakhouse closed.